 Lowering the control handle to the operating position disengages the brake.
-Pushing the control handle to the "UP" position or pulling the control handle to the down position applies the brake and shuts off the drive motor.
+Pushing the control handle to the "UP" position or pulling the control handle to the full "DOWN" position applies the brake and shuts off the drive motor.

-To stop the truck during operation, release the travel control and apply the brake by pushing the control handle to the "UP" position to bring the truck to a smooth stop.
+To stop the truck during operation, raise control handle to the full "UP" position.
+The truck will slow to a smooth stop.

-Plugging (optional braking)
+Plugging (preferred braking)